-Historically, two predominant band plans existed globally for 2G IMT technology - those of North America and of the European Union.
+Historically, two predominant band plans have existed globally for 2G IMT technology - the North American plan and the European plan.
 Administrations worldwide developed band plans that either adhere completely to one of these plans or use a blend of both designations.
-North America has operated mobile telecommunications systems in the 800 MHz (824-849/869-894 MHz) and 1900 MHz (1850-1910/1930-1990 MHz) frequency bands, whereas counterpart systems in Europe operated in the 900 MHz (880-915/925-960 MHz) and 1800 MHz (1710-1785/1805-1880 MHz) bands.
+In North America, mobile telecommunications systems have operated in the 800 MHz (824-849/869-894 MHz) and 1900 MHz (1850-1910/1930-1990 MHz) frequency bands, whereas counterpart systems in Europe operated in the 900 MHz (880-915/925-960 MHz) and 1800 MHz (1710-1785/1805-1880 MHz) bands.

-Trinidad and Tobago adopted the North American band plans for the 850 MHz bands.
-The 850 MHz band supports the implementation of various technologies, including 2G in the GSM-850 band and UMTS, LTE and 5G in the 3GPP band 5/n5.
+Trinidad and Tobago adopted the North American plan for the 850 MHz band.
+The 850 MHz band supports the implementation of various technologies, including 2G in the GSM-850 band, and UMTS, LTE and 5G in the 3GPP band 5/n5.

-The Authority's channel assignment plan for the 850 MHz band shall be based on the North American band plan, allowing for various technologies, for the provision of public mobile telecommunications services, as shown in Table 5.
+The Authority's channel assignment plan for the 850 MHz band shall be based on the North American plan, allowing for various technologies for the provision of public mobile telecommunications services, as shown in Table 5.
 This channel assignment plan shall only accommodate the FDD mode of operation.

-Blocks A to E shall be available for assignment for up to three cellular mobile operators.
-This frequency assignment plan does not require the establishment of guard bands, as guard bands are established, if required, within the allotted spectrum blocks.
+Blocks A to E shall be available for assignment to cellular mobile operators.
+This frequency assignment plan does not require the establishment of guard bands, as these are established, if required, within the allotted spectrum blocks.